 Why does Winter Cause Dry Itchy Skin?

 The winter weather provides ideal conditions for developing dry itchy skin.
 Humidity levels in the outdoor air naturally drop, which means that it is cold and dry.
 These conditions cause the water that’s supposed to be trapped just beneath the outer layer of your skin to evaporate.
 That’s where that dry, tight feeling comes from.
 The results are even more severe for people who continue to enjoy outdoor sports throughout the cold season.
 All of that cold, dry air whooshing by as you ski, snowboard or even bike can cause a great deal of discomfort.
 Researchers estimate that your skin’s ability to retain moisture is cut down by at least one-quarter in the winter.
 Dry itchy skin is certain to follow if you don’t take proper precautions.
+Here’s some tips for fending off aging skin that are also great for keeping your skin heatlhy in general.

 Indoor heating only conspires to make the situation worse.
 People tend to be indoors more frequently and for longer stretches of time when it’s cold outside.
 This exposes them to the incredibly dry, warm air that is produced by heating systems.
 All of that hot air causes dry itchy skin, but it has other consequences too.
 It dries out the mucous membranes, which can cause a multitude of problems.
 If you suffer from chapped lips, nose bleeds and a dry throat during cold weather, indoor heating is likely a contributing factor.